FOSSersVAST/distros/kali-linux.md

 ## Basic Info

 * Based on : `debian`
+* OS family: `Unix-like`
 * Package Manager : `dpkg`
+* kernel type: `Monolithic kernel(linux)`
 * Founded : `2013`
 * Website : https://www.kali.org/

+## Requirements

+Kali Linux requires a minimum of 10GB hard disk space for installation.
+A minimum of 512MB RAM for i386 and AMD64 architectures.
+A bootable CD-DVD drive or a USB stick.

 ## Download